wvanorder/Sprint-Challenge-React-Smurfs/README.md

 **Router Stretch Problem**

-- [ ] If a user clicks on a smurf, they should be routed to `/smurf/:id` and a single smurf should be displayed on the page.
+- [ x] If a user clicks on a smurf, they should be routed to `/smurf/:id` and a single smurf should be displayed on the page.
 - [ ] I know this seems like a small task, but you'll have to get crafty with your data and your logic here.